Lost Vehicle Title Replacement (2026 Guide)

 Processing time

 Mailed applications run 10-30 business days in 2026.
 Longest queues: California (18-25 business days as of Q1 2026) and Pennsylvania (15-20 business days).
-In-person counter service produces same-day or next-day title in roughly 18 states.
-Paid rush: California ($25 expedite), New York ($85 same-day), Texas ($5.45 same-day at regional offices), Illinois ($30), Florida ($10).
+In-person counter service produces a same-day or next-day title in roughly 18 states.
+Paid rush options where they exist: California ($15 rush-title surcharge, 72-hour Special Processing Unit), New York (+$10 Priority Mail option through MyDMV), Texas ($5.45 in-person fee gets you a same-day certified copy at a regional service center), Illinois (+$30, for $80 total).
+Florida processes electronic duplicates quickly by default, so it has no separate rush fee.

 If a lien is still active